There has been a new push in the parenting world about how parents should stop yelling at their kids.

 We are all going to get angry and do things that we aren’t so proud of, it’s how we make up for those things that count.

 The trick is to keep things in balance.
 If you feel like you need help with this, check out myth #5 below.

 3. I Am The Only Parent I Know Who Yells At Their Kids

-Several months ago a member of The Stop Yelling Challenge told the group a story.
+Several months ago a student in my program told our group a story.
 It went something like this.

 The other day, I heard screaming when I was outside with my kids.
 I wasn’t sure, at first, where it was coming from.
 I looked around and didn’t see anything, then I noticed it was coming from the outdoor intercom system that was left on at my neighbor’s house.
 I was hearing her yelling at her kids!
 My neighbor is the calm parent who I believed NEVER yelled at her kids.
 Ha!
 Guess I was wrong!

 You never know who yells behind closed doors.